jasmainak/mne-workshop-brown/_build/raw_to_evoked/epochs.md

 ```

-Epochs behave similarly to :class:`mne.io.Raw` objects.
+Epochs behave similarly to [`mne.io.Raw`](https://martinos.org/mne/dev/generated/mne.io.Raw.html#mne.io.Raw) objects.
 They have an
-:class:`info <mne.Info>` attribute that has all of the same
+[`info`](https://martinos.org/mne/dev/generated/mne.Info.html#mne.Info) attribute that has all of the same
 information, as well as a number of attributes unique to the events contained
 within the object.